Amazon joins call to legislate facial recognition tech

 The online retail has been offering its facial recognition software, called Rekognition, for the past two years.
 In that time it has become a poster child for the controversies surrounding the tech because it provides Rekognition to some law enforcement agencies in the US.

-Michael Punke, Amazon Web Services' vice president of global public policy, suggested in a lengthy blog post Thursday potential guidelines for using facial recognition software.
+Michael Punke, Amazon Web Services' vice president of global public policy, suggested in a blog post Thursday guidelines for potential legislation or rules around facial recognition software.
 His comments follow repeated calls by fellow tech giant Microsoft, which also develops facial recognition tech, to create legislation for the software.

 "New technology should not be banned or condemned because of its potential misuse," Punke said in the post.
 "Instead, there should be open, honest and earnest dialogue among all parties involved to ensure that the technology is applied appropriately and is continuously enhanced."